-Supporters of a statewide smoking ban in Kentucky are once again trying to persuade a House committee to pass the legislation this session.
+Supporters of a statewide smoking ban in Kentucky are once again trying to persuade a House committee to pass the the legislation this session.

 The House Judiciary Committee is the second committee—after House Health and Welfare—to hear the smoking ban bill sponsored by State Rep. Susan Westrom, a Lexington Democrat.

 This time, property rights and business rights were the main topic of questioning, but Lt.
 Gov. Jerry Abramson told the committee that Kentucky’s businesses have long supported smoking bans.